ElbazHaim/dev-envs/README.md

 # DEV Containers

-this repo contains working directories and dockerfiles to build general purpose dev containers.
+This repo contains working directories and dockerfiles to build general purpose dev containers.